Consensus-Based Dantzig-Wolfe Decomposition: Computational Experiments

 \subsection{Parallel Efficiency and Scalability}

-To measure how well the algorithm and our implementation scale as we increase the number of blocks and available cores, we use two common metrics as in \cite{munguia2018alternating}.
+To measure how our Python implementation scales as we increase the number of blocks and available cores, we use two common metrics as in \cite{munguia2018alternating}.
 The first one measures the speedup gained by using the available cores.
 The second metric measures core utilization and time lost in communication and synchronization.
 We compute the two metrics for instances with 9000, 18000 and 36000 total variables.
 For each set of instances, we experiment with 5, 10, 20, 36 and 72 blocks.
-As before, each block contains the same number of variables.\\
+As before, each block contains the same number of variables.
+Note that in these experiments, we potentially pay the price of hyperthreading.
+The main objective is to showcase the slowdowns that can be caused by idle cores, indicating potential benefits in an asynchronous implementation of our algorithm.\\

-\textbf{Parallel Speedup} Let $t_p$ be the time it takes for DDW to terminate using $p$ cores.
-We compute the ratio $\frac{t_1}{t_p}$ for each experiment and report results in figure \ref{fig:speedups}.
+\textbf{Parallel Speedup} Let $t_p$ be the time it takes for CDWD to terminate using $p$ cores.
+We compute the ratio $\frac{t_1}{t_p}$ for each experiment and report results in Figure \ref{fig:speedups}.
 We observe similar trends for different number of total variables.
 The computational gain from parallelizing decreases as we increase the number of blocks.
 This is mainly due to cores sitting idle, waiting on other processes to finish, as well as communication overhead increasing with the number of cores used.
 This is confirmed by our analysis on core utilization. \\

 \textbf{Core Utilization} To estimate core utilization, we measure total time spent doing useful computations, communication time, and synchronization time where a core is sitting idle waiting on others to finish their computations.
 For each core, if we define these three values as $T_u, T_c$ and $T_s$, respectively, then core utilization can be estimated as $\frac{T_u}{T_u+T_c+T_s}$ \cite{munguia2018alternating}.
 Figure \ref{fig:utilization} reports average core utilization for each instance.
 We again see diminishing returns where average utilization decreases as the number of blocks and cores used increases.
 However, it seems that the average utilization is slightly better as we increase the number of total variables.
-Figures \ref{fig:speedups} and \ref{fig:utilization} have the main objective of showcasing the slowdowns that can happen by idle cores, indicating potential benefits in an asynchronous implementation of our algorithm.